ram-sa/fileproperties/README.md

 ### Improvements

-- Replace the `Signatures` `Enum` with another smaller type.

-Being an Integer, `Enum` uses 32 bits of data.
-Since we don't have enough file extensions to fill 2,147,483,647 spots, it's kind of a waste.

 - Remove the usage of `List` on dictionaries.

 Since some file extensions have many different signatures, I decided to use a `List` to group them up, instead of making different extensions for them.
 Perhaps replace the `Dictionary` with a `Lookup` in the future.

-- Add more extensions!
+- Add more file extensions!

-Only basic extensions have been added.
+Only common file extensions have been added.
 More will come in the future.

 ## Considerations